Adelegan-JD/Adelegan-JD/README.md

-- 👋 Hi, I’m @Adelegan-JD
+- 👋 Hi, I’m Adelegan Deborah
-- 👀 I’m interested in data science, bioinformatics, education
+- 👀 I’m interested in data science, bioinformatics, and education
-- 🌱 I’m currently learning data science and bioinformatics
+- 🌱 I’m currently learning AI Engineering
-- 💞️ I’m looking to collaborate on projects related to bioinformatics
+- 💞️ I’m looking to collaborate on projects related to Machine Learning and AI Engineering
 - 📫 You can reach me via LinkedIn: Deborah Jesudemilade

 <!---